sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 ---
 title: "Filters"
 description: "Filters help you reduce alert fatigue by controlling which events are acted on by Sensu handlers.
-Read the reference doc to learn about filters, use Sensu's built-in filters, and create your own filters."
+Read the reference doc to learn about event filters, use Sensu's built-in filters, and create your own event filters."
 weight: 100
 version: "5.16"
 product: "Sensu Go"